 Restoring the 80/20 cost-sharing formula of the Nonpublic Tuition Assistance Program.
+The Montgomery County Board of Education opposes-

 • Any attempts to increase the local share of tuition for special education students served in nonpublic schools.

 PUBLIC FUNDING FOR PRIVATE SCHOOLS